Samizo-AITL/zenn-articles/articles/en/01_semiconductor/10_openlane-control-asic-rtl-to-gds.md

 title: OpenLane
 ---

-# 【Semiconductor:10】🧩 What You Learn by Building a Control ASIC
+# 【Semiconductor】🧩 10.
+What You Learn by Building a Control ASIC
 ### — From RTL to GDS Using OpenLane
 topics: ["OpenLane", "ASIC", "RTL", "Control Engineering", "SKY130"]